What do I need to do to make sure my claim is reviewed quickly?

 We will look to cover dogs and cats from four weeks of age with no upper age limit.
 However, to help us keep premiums as low as we can, we currently require a co-payment if you renew your policy after you dog’s 8th birthday, or after your cat turns 10.
 The co-payment is a set percentage of any claim for which you, as the policyholder, are liable, in addition to the excess.
 The terms of this co-payment should be outlined in your policy wording.
 The co-payment system means we can continue to offer cover for your pet’s whole life.

-If you pay by direct debit your policy will renew automatically unless you instruct us otherwise.
-If you have an alternative payment method you will contact us via phone to arrange this.
+If you pay annually or monthly by direct debit your policy will renew automatically unless you instruct us otherwise.
+If you have an alternative payment method you will need to contact us via phone to arrange this.
 You will receive renewal documents including your new premium and any changes to the terms and conditions of your cover before your policy renewal date, and you must read these carefully to make sure the cover still meets your needs.

 If you’d like to arrange a different payment date, please contact our Customer Service team who can arrange this for you.

 Your first payment will be taken around 14 days after you take out the policy.
 All future payments will coincide with the anniversary date of your policy.
 Please note this means that in your first policy month you may have two payments debited.

 We like to be flexible for your convenience, so we offer annual and monthly payment plans, and do not charge extra if you want to pay monthly.
 We accept payment from all major credit and debit cards, and can also accept annual payments via cheque.
 Monthly payments will need to be paid via direct debit, which we can set up for you online or via phone.